Cityopt/cityopt/trunk/misc/DevEnv.md

   client library for manual testing.
 Not needed for the CityOPT Planning Tool.

+- opt-runner - integrates the Opt4J graphical user interface with CityOPT modules.
+Can be used for testing Opt4J algorithms with Apros models.
+  Not needed for the CityOPT Planning tool.

+- test-resources - test data shared between multiple subprojects.
+  Not needed for the production version of the CityOPT Planning tool.

 - misc - miscellaneous; e.g. an Apros script required in CityOPT.

 In addition, the top-level Maven build file pom.xml is directly in the trunk